Fort Nogent as it is now and where I enlisted in 1982

 My time there was not a ‘happy’ one and I don’t know anyone who had a good time there.
 The training was carried out by sergeants who had a lot of experience were good at what they did and respected.
 The corporals were the opposite and as thick as they come.
 None would ever make sergeant and chose the job because it was a cushy number.
 Some had not even served in an operational Regiment but had just stayed on after training because they were good at bullshit.

 The corporals in the Legion regulated your daily life from dawn until dusk.
 If yours was a bad one or they had it in for you, it could make life very unpleasant.

-These are two examples from my time in 2 REP.
+These are two examples of the type of violence we lived with from my time in the 2 REP.

 If you listened to an order and then carried it out to the best of your ability, you were usually ok.
 If you didn’t, the response could be quite extreme.

 Another example at the other end of the spectrum is when we had been detailed to clean our room, again, and a Spaniard I shared the room with just said out loud ‘I’m not doing this shit anymore’, and lay down on his bed, lit up a fag and started smoking.
 Boots on the bed and smoking in the room, that was two reasons to get a slap, never mind the deciding to ‘stop doing this shit’.

 The duty Corporal as it happens was an OK type of guy, a Kiwi and part Maori, half as wide as he was tall.
 When he came in, he stared in disbelief at the guy lying on the bed smoking.
 We all stood stock still as the Spaniard told him that ‘he wasn’t doing this shit anymore’.